 |Duration:||7 Years||15 Years||7 Years||15 Years|

 Have a pension risk transfer need but not sure where to start?
-See our article, What to look for when comparing Annuity Search Firms .
+See our article, What to Look for in an Annuity Search Firm .

 *October Three collects annuity purchase rates for Duration 7 years and Duration 15 years from several insurers on a monthly basis.
-We have constructed 2 hypothetical annuity plans.
-Annuity Plan 1 contains retirees only and has a liability duration of 7 years.
+We have constructed two hypothetical annuity plans: Annuity Plan 1 contains retirees only and has a liability duration of 7 years.
 Annuity Plan 2 contains 70% retirees and 30% deferreds and has a liability duration of 15 years.
-Using the collected annuity purchase rates and 2 hypothetical annuity plans, we have produced the following graphs representative of actual 2018 Pension Risk Transfer market activity and the corresponding impact on pension plans.
+Using the collected annuity purchase rates and two hypothetical annuity plans, we have produced the following graphs representative of actual 2019 Pension Risk Transfer market activity and the corresponding impact on pension plans.